RodrigoDLopez/cloudstack-deb-builder/README.md

 ### Pull Docker images

-Let's assume we want to build packages for Ubuntu 16.04 (Xenial).
+Let's assume we want to build packages for Ubuntu 20.04 (Focal).
 We pull that image first:

-    docker pull khos2ow/cloudstack-deb-builder:ubuntu1604
+    docker pull khos2ow/cloudstack-deb-builder:ubuntu2004

-You can replace `ubuntu1604` tag by `ubuntu1804`, `ubuntu1404` or `latest` if you want.
+You can replace `ubuntu2004` tag by `ubuntu1804`, `ubuntu1604`, `ubuntu1404` or `latest` if you want.

 ### Build local repository